Japq91/NumAtmosModeling/docs/04_Stability.md

 ---
 ### Amplification Factor Behavior Across Schemes

-Figure 8 from Randall (2021) compares the amplification factors of several numerical methods, showing how some schemes preserve or dissipate wave amplitudes.
+Randall (2021) compares the amplification factors of several numerical methods, showing how some schemes preserve or dissipate wave amplitudes.

 ![Figura 8 - Amplification factor |λ| as a function of Ω (Randall, 2021)](images/figura8_amplification.png)